cinnamon-bun/thumble/README.md

 A MIDI controller in the shape of a video game controller (e.g. xbox), but using mechanical-keyboard buttons.

+Like some MIDI keyboards, it doesn't make actual sound, it only sends digital notes over USB to a computer or synthesizer.

 ## How it's designed musically; how to play it

 Hold it like an Xbox controller.
 Play it like a kalimba, with your thumbs.